goeland86/MonsterKossel/README.md

 V3, shared here, is an ongoing effort to properly draw and design a revision of V2 in a proper CAD format.
 The aim is to further enhance the experience by incorporating many lessons learned with regards to cable management.
 It is currently being drawn and assembled in FreeCAD 0.19_pre release, using the Assembly4 plugin.

+## Assembly file
+The main assembly file is bottomAssembly.FCStd - make sure you have the Assembly 4 plugin installed in FreeCAD 0.19_pre+, it will open all the other parts as needed.